serpensalbus/MgnlDogs/docs/Magnolia SSO Module/Special Use cases/azure-groups.md

 !!! note

 	Adapt this configuration to your setup!
 My example runs under the /magnoliaAuthor context.
 The Azure AD values are fake!

 ---

 !!! tip

-    **Build and launch your project, open Magnolia AdminCentral.
+	**Build and launch your project and open Magnolia AdminCentral.
 Login with an Azure AD user account, the login should work with superuser privileges.**
 	**In the Magnolia log file, you should see the log message we put in the skeleton of our custom authentication generator class.**
 	If Magnolia does not start and tells you that something is wrong with your module, there is most likely a problem with the **syntax of config.yaml**.

 ---

-## Add logic to your custom authentication
+##Add logic to custom authentication

-### Custom authentication generator logic
+### Custom Authentication Generator Logic

 The **generate method** checks for a **groups** attribute in the payload of the OIDC token.

 - The **groups** attribute is **found**: Take the array of group IDs and resolve the names using MS Graph and the authenticated user's bearer token.
 - **No groups** attribute: MS Graph and the bearer token are used to query the groups owned by the authenticated user.
 - All resolved group **names** are added to the PAC4J OIDC profile under the name **mgnlGroups**.
-- After that, the normal flow of the Magnolia SSO module continues, retrieving the groups from the profile, matching them to the ones in Magnolia, and applying permissions.
+- The normal flow of the Magnolia SSO module then continues, retrieving the groups from the profile, matching them to those in Magnolia, and applying permissions.

 With this approach, loading roles from groups in Magnolia works, and you don't end up having to do manual role mapping in config.yaml.
 This is something that did not work for me without the custom authenticator.